One website coming up!

 Purpose of Cummerbunds

-Other than having aesthetic appeal, cummerbunds serve a smart purpose that's integral to men's fashion.
-They cover the area where your shirt is tucked into your trousers which masks any unsightly bunching.
+Besides their aesthetic appeal, cummerbunds serve a brilliant purpose integral to men's fashion.
+They cover where your shirt is tucked into your trousers, masking any unsightly bunching.
 In other words, they cover the "working parts" of your attire.
-In a similar manner, it's like buttons have satin covers and cufflinks have opulent encryptions.
-It's important to cover the hard work that other areas of your suit are performing.
+Similarly, buttons have satin covers, and cufflinks have opulent encryptions.
+Covering the hard work that other areas of your suit are performing is essential.

 Black cummerbund

-Cummerbunds have a slimming effect because they cover the area where some men tend to have a bulge.
-They'll smooth your tummy out with an understated quality.
+Cummerbunds have a slimming effect because they smooth your tummy area.

 They Catch Crumbs